devHudi/gatsby-starter-hoodie/contents/posts/other-tips/index.md

 tags:
   - hoodie
   - other-tips
-series: "Getting started your blog with Hoodie"
+series: "Getting started your blog with gatsby-starter-hoodie"
 ---

 ## How to change the favicon?